rodo008/XKCD/README.md

 The WebComicService class is persisted into controller scoped per request.
 This config is placed in the Startup.cs file. services.AddTransient<WebComicService>(); more info here: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1 on Service lifetimes Section.

+  NOTE: The provided Urls were placed in appsettings.json file.

   best regards!